-There are no outright limits on the number of cars that can be registered under your name, but there are some rules about how many cars you can sell in a given month or year.
-Rules vary by state, but, in general, if you plan to sell more than two cars per year, you may need to look into filing for a car dealer license.
+There are no outright limits on the number of cars that can be registered under your name at any given time, but there are some insurance considerations and rules about how many cars you can sell in a given month or year.
+Rules vary by state; in general, if you plan to sell more than two cars per year, you may need a car dealer license.

 How Many Cars Can You Have in Your Name?

-There is no limit to how many cars you can buy or own at one time.
-And there is no limit on the number of cars that can be registered under your name.
-As long as you pay the registration fees and have the appropriate insurance for all of your vehicles, you should be covered.
-If you’ve been parting out cars successfully and want to start doing more cars, or if you’re starting a car collection, you can comfortably own as many as you want.
+There is no limit to how many cars you can buy or own at one time, and there is no limit on the number of cars that can be registered under your name.
+As long as you pay your taxes and have the appropriate insurance for all of your vehicles, you should be covered.

-If you are not just parting out cars or collecting cars, but, instead, are buying and selling vehicles outright, there are a few rules.
+If you are not just collecting or parting out cars — if you’re buying and selling vehicles outright for profit — there are a few more rules.
 Depending on where you live, if you sell more than a certain number of cars in a given time frame, you may need to apply for a car dealer license.

-The rules on who and when you would need to file to become a dealership vary by state.
-But, in general, selling more than two cars per year means you should look into it.
-DMV.org has a detailed list of the rules for each state.
-There are different types of dealership licenses and the specifics vary wildly by state, so your best course of action is to check with your state Department of Motor Vehicles.
+There are different types of dealership licenses and the specifics vary widely, so your best course of action is to check with your state’s Department of Motor Vehicles.

 If your goal is flipping cars for profit, be wary of “title hopping,” or buying and reselling a car without registering it in your name, thereby bypassing yourself as the seller.
 Most states have a grace period for how long you have to register your car once you buy it, but it is important to note that title hopping is a fraudulent and illegal practice.